22 July 2022

 But okay, I tried to do things their way for a while.
 I tried the hustle.
 And… it didn’t feel good at all.
 I wasn’t improving creatively; I wasn’t advancing the art form.
 In fields where genuine innovation happens, fake work that wastes your time is known as “bullshit”— I don’t like to curse, but that’s the technical term.
 And my bullshit detector kept going off.
 It kept telling me that this was the wrong way to go.
 So I decided not to do the hustle.
 And anyone who cares about the art form wouldn’t want me to, either.

 Instead of building a fanbase, then, I wrote a songwriting book called Bobtail Method and sent out copies of the manuscript that you see here.
-The point was to show the labels that: it takes time to compose strong melodies and chord progressions, and this is where a lot of my time goes; I care about helping other artists improve, and I can help the ones on their rosters; and, the book can promote the album, because it uses my own songs as musical examples.
+The point was to show the labels that: it takes time to compose strong melodies and chord progressions, and this is where a lot of my time and energy goes; I care about helping other artists improve, and I can help the ones on their rosters; and, the book can promote the album, because it uses my own songs as musical examples.

 So I invented amnesticism, a method for tonal composition in multidimensional spaces.
 I patented Bobtail Dominoes, a musical tile game.
 And, of course, I coded and illustrated the audio webcomic to go along with Yearling’s Bobtail.
-But sadly, the indie labels ignored every single one.
+But sadly, the indie labels dismissed every single one.
 Finally, it hit me: I’ll never meet the threshold, because there isn’t one.
 It’s not possible to avoid the hustle by advancing the art form, because the indie labels are loyal to the hustle.
 It’s not that the art doesn’t matter at all.
 It’s just that, given the charitable support their artists enjoy, the art can be anything, and it will always be just as good.

 Have no fear, though.
 There are non-indie music fans out there who’ve never lost the desire to see bands try to advance the art form.
 And given that you’re here, you might be one of them!